HCEMM/sc-tutorials/fcbi_tutorial/EMMA/EMMA.md

 ### 1. Creating Your Account

 1. From the homepage, click the **"Register"** button.
-2. Fill out the required fields: `[List fields like: username, email, first name, last name, password]`.
+2. Fill out the required fields.
 3. Accept the [Terms and Conditions](https://emma.hcemm.eu/terms-and-conditions)
 4. Click the **"Register"** button.
-4. You may need to **verify your email address** by clicking the link sent to your inbox.

 ### 2. Email verification
 1. After registration, an activation link will be sent to the email address provided.
 2. Please click the link to verify the email address!

 ### 3. Admin approval of registration
-1. After email verification, additional administrator approval of is necessary
+1. After email verification, **additional administrator approval of is necessary**
 2. Please wait until admin approval, a notification email is sent upon available access to EMMA is ready.

 ### 4. Logging In